The people known to history as the Picts, dominated Scotland north of the Forth of Clyde from the fourth to the ninth centuries AD.

 They were combined in the mid-ninth century with the Scots-Irish of Dalriada (Argyll), under Kenneth McAlpine, to form the basis of Scotland as we know today.
 Records of their history are restricted to reports of them from other sources, such as the Irish annals and early writers, who record major events, such as their conversion to Christianity by St. Columba.

 Read more about the history with examples of Pictish Symbol Stones

 The Picts are best represented in Dark Age Scotland by their characteristic art, expressed in powerful animal and geometric symbols carved on large stones, cave walls, metalwork and bones and pebbles.

 The animals, apart from the possibly mythological beasts, are all clearly represented and are the animals which would have been seen in daily Pictish life.

 Some of the symbols may show objects also in daily use such as mirrors and combs, bronze armlets and collars, or ring-handled cauldrons.

 The common "V" and "Z"-rods represent broken arrows and spears.

 The symbols, although originating in a pre-Christian basically prehistoric society, continued in use after the Picts were converted to Christianity.

 Sequence of Symbols

-A sequence can be seen in the Pictish stones, which runs from symbols incised on simple undressed stones (eg Rhynie, Inverurie and Inveravon) to more elaborate slabs with a cross on one side and symbols, often carved in relief on the other side. (eg Maiden Stone, Rodney's Stone, Fordoun Stone).
-The sequence ends in cross slabs which may also have hunting or battle scenes, but do not have any symbols (eg Kinord, Sueno's Stone).
+A sequence can be seen in the Pictish stones, which runs from symbols incised on simple undressed stones (for example: Rhynie, Inverurie and Inveravon) to more elaborate slabs with a cross on one side and symbols, often carved in relief on the other side (for example: Maiden Stone, Rodney's Stone, Fordoun Stone).
+The sequence ends in cross slabs which may also have hunting or battle scenes, but do not have any symbols (for example: Kinord, Sueno's Stone).